 3. Proofpoint users are then able to request any emails that have been quarantined to be delivered to their inbox.
 Proofpoint scans the email in question, and if it cannot detect any signs of malware, the email will be delivered to the user automatically.
 This helps to ensure users can quickly access critical emails, without creating extra hassle for IT teams or giving users access to email continaing malicious content.

 Inside the Inbox

-Protection inside the inbox compliments protection at the gateway and provides greater controls to remove emails than ATP offers.
+Protection inside the inbox compliments protection at the gateway and provides greater controls to remove emails than Defender offers.
 With IRONSCALES, admins are able to remove malicious emails from inside the email inbox, automatically.
 Here’s how it works:

 2. IRONSCALES identifies the email as potentially suspicious, using machine learning and behavioral identifiers that pick up the email has been sent from an unknown contact.
 According to admin policies, the email can be automatically deleted at this stage without reaching the user.

 3. The user is displayed a warning banner not to interact with the email.
 Admins are able to remove the email even after it has been delivered, and stop the compromised account from reaching any other user on the IRONSCALES platform.